 How to Back Up Virtual Machines?

 Let’s discuss how to back up Hyper-V virtual machines with the help of some easy approaches.
+So that you can also use VHD Viewer according to your convenience.
 Let’s move towards discussing other backup approaches.

 - Create Hard Disk File’s copy